vshn/k8ify/README.md

 #### `environment`

-`k8ify` supports different environments (e.g. "prod", "test" and "dev") by merging compose files.
-A possible setup could look like this:
+`k8ify` supports different environments (e.g. "prod", "test" and "dev") by merging Compose files.
+A setup could look like this:

 - `compose.yml` - The global default, the base used by all environments.
 - `compose-prod.yml` - Additional information about the `prod` environment.
 Used by `k8ify` when asked to generate manifests for the `prod` environment.
 - `compose-test.yml` - Additional information about the `test` environment.
 Used by `k8ify` when asked to generate manifests for the `test` environment.
-- `compose-dev.yml` - Additional information about the developers local `dev` environment.
-Never used by `k8ify` but used by developers for local development.
+- `compose-dev.yml` - Additional information about the developer's local `dev` environment.
+Never used by `k8ify` but used by developer for running everything locally.

-`k8ify` will choose the correct compose files and merge them based on the selected environment.
+`k8ify` will choose the correct Compose files and merge them based on the selected environment.

 #### `ref` - Multiple deployments in the same environment

 `k8ify` supports multiple deployments in the same environment, e.g. to deploy different branches of an application into the same `test` environment.
 It does so by adding a `-$ref` suffix to the name of all generated resources.

-Each compose service is, by default, deployed for each `ref`.
+Each Compose service is, by default, deployed for each `ref`.
 If you want to deploy a service only once per environment (e.g. a single shared database for all deployments) you can do so by adding the `k8ify.singleton: true` label to the service.

 A resulting deployment might look like this: